 Most intriguingly of all perhaps, I was introduced to former turtle poacher, Landing (pictured right).
 He too noticed the number of turtles was declining some years ago and realised that if they continued to hunt them there would soon be none left.
 When the World Wide Fund for Nature (WWF) and Geri, spoke to the hunters in 2014, Landing had already stopped poaching.
 He is now part of the wonderful team working to save the turtles of The Gambia.

-When I found out more about Landing’s story I began to understand why so many people hunted the turtles, despite it being illegal.
+When I found out more about Landing’s story I began to understand why so many people hunted the turtles, despite their dwindling number and it being illegal.

 For 15 years Landing worked as an unqualified teacher, originally earning just 150 Dalasi a month – that is less than £3.
 Over the years this slowly rose to 500 Dalasi a month – a still shockingly low amount and not enough to feed, clothe and house himself, let alone a family.
 Landing already had a wife and many children, when his brother died.
 Wanting to look after his brother’s family he married his brother’s widow and took in her six children to raise as his own.
 The numbers speak for themselves.
 In the year 2000 Landing gave up teaching and turned to poaching.
 He told me how he could make as much as 600 or even 700 Dalasi from one turtle “Even in one day, I could catch two!”
 So despite it being illegal, he and many others hunted the turtles.